LuPow132/GPTVtuber-2.0/README.md

 ## How program work?
 IDK IT JUST WORK

+## Community
+we have discord community aswell here the invite link: https://discord.gg/ZQHYaSYRSK (feel free to come in talk share and help!

 ## Contact
 Gmail:rakkyrkm@gmail.com  | Discord:LuPow132#0987 (better use discord since I use gmail for recieve verification code only lol)

 ## Support Me!
-After all you can support me at kofi! https://ko-fi.com/lupowdonationfoedu
+After all you can support me at kofi! https://ko-fi.com/lupowdonationfoedu or just star⭐ my projrct!